zorga/vt-check/README.md

 python vt-check.py -i ip_list.txt [-w]
 ```

 To define the minimum amount of Security Vendors detections needed to flag an IP or file as malicious, use the -t option.
+The default threshold is 1.
 Example:
-Default is set to 1.
 ```
 python vt-check.py -f sample.exe -t 4
 ```